ntobar/givebackhacks-project/README.md

 # How It Works?
 > WebShield connects with the [OWASP ZAP](https://www.zaproxy.org/docs/api/#introduction) api to scan a URL.
-OWASP ZAP is an api that used active scans to find vulnerabilities in webpages that might be exploited.
+OWASP ZAP is an api that uses active scans to find vulnerabilities in webpages that might be exploited.
 > WebShield connects to the api in order to scan the URL and retrieve the data.
 It then displays this data in a user-friendly way by showing the user the websites vulnerabilities with its details, and how they can be fixed.
 <hr>